3.9. Module Handling

 3.9.2.
 Additional Inputs

-Modules may have more inputs and outputs than at first visible, to keep the module display as uncluttered as possible.
+Modules may have more inputs and outputs than are initially visible, to keep the module display as uncluttered as possible.
 An example for a module with possibly hidden inputs is the View3D module.
 It offers the additional context menu entry View3D OptionsShow Inventor Inputs.
-If enabled (which is the default), three Inventor input fields are displayed.
-The option can also be enabled in the Settings panel.
+If enabled (which is the default), three Open Inventor input fields are displayed.
+The option can also be toggled in the module's Settings panel.

 Figure 3.20.
 View3D With Visible Inventor Inputs (Default)